interstitialRedirectModalTitle

 A wind turbine off the Atlantic coast of Rhode Island, USA.

-Climate change solutions Delegates at COP28 in Dubai will discuss how to meet our collective and individual climate change goals.
-We expect food to be a main topic. © Ayla Fox
+Climate change solutions Delegates at COP29 in Azerbaijan will discuss how to meet our collective and individual climate change goals. © Ayla Fox

-From November 30-December 12, representatives from nearly 200 countries came together to coordinate global climate action for the next year—an event referred to as COP28.
+From November 11-22, representatives from nearly 200 countries will come together to coordinate global climate action for the next year—an event referred to as COP29.

-If you’ve never heard of COP28, or if you need a refresher, this guide will tell you what to expect from the event, why TNC was there with staff from over 20 countries around the globe—and what this all means for you.
+This guide will tell you what to expect from the event, what policies TNC is advocating for, and what this all means for you.

-COP28 stands for the 28th Conference of the Parties to the United Nations Framework Convention on Climate Change.
+COP29 stands for the 29th Conference of the Parties to the United Nations Framework Convention on Climate Change.
 In this guide we’ll call it COP; you might also hear this referred to as the UN climate change convention.

 Key Facts About Nature & Climate